glensc/moin2doku/README.md

 Complete moinmoin to dokuwiki converter, uses native moinmoin code to handle converting and translating paths.
 Converts also page history and edit-log.

+This marks the project "done", I will no longer develop it or support it, as I got my conversion done.
+However, I do accept patches (pull requests) to sane amount.

+I put repo online so others have better starting point than I did.